 Mutawintji National Park

-This ancient site near Broken Hill is an absolute dream to visit.
-This cave is full of First Nations rock art and holds enormous cultural significance.
-It’s where Malyankapa and Pandjikali people performed initiations, rainmaking and other important ceremonies.
+This ancient site near Broken Hill is a very special place to visit.
+This cave is lined with First Nations rock art and holds enormous cultural significance to Indigenous communities.
+It’s where Malyankapa and Pandjikali people performed initiations, rainmaking, and other important ceremonies.
 This rocky overhang will completely blow your mind come sunset.

-Kanning Cave is living proof that good things come to those that are patient and explore.
-The best part of this Kincumber cave requires you crawling through another part of the cave.
+Kanning Cave is living proof that good things come to those who are patient and explore.
+Located in Kincumber, an Indigenous word meaning "towards the rising sun", Kanning Cave falls on land that belongs to the Guringai people.
+The best part of this Kincumber Cave requires you to crawl through another part of the cave.
 It’s not an easy crawl, either, so only do it if you’re brave and curious.
 If you’re not (no shame in that), simply bask in the glory of the walk and enjoy cave numero uno.

 Royal National Park